DEMPSEY – PRINCIPAL SOLICITOR

 It was during his experiences as a Teacher that David realised his natural capacity for listening to and advocating for children and the wider community.

 Drawing upon his business and education background, David is passionate about being part of the highly skilled and widely experienced team at Binaal Billa FVPLS in continuing to deliver the unique and vital service throughout Central West communities.

 Renee is a local in the Forbes area, and having always lived here in Forbes she maintains strong connections to the community and has a wealth of local knowledge, as well as a broad referral base for the services that are available to help those in need.

 Joining the team at Binaal Billa in 2012, Renee is utilising her skills & qualifications through counselling, community work, networking and referral as well as assisting the solicitors by providing legal support and administrative assistance.

 Renee is committed to early intervention and prevention and promotes awareness and education by working with the schools to help educate the children; she is dedicated to preventing family violence and sexual assault within our communities, and grateful of the opportunity to make a difference within her current role at Binaal Billa FVPLS.

-Tracy was raised in Forbes and lived in the area all her life.
+Tracy was raised in Forbes and has lived in the local area all her life.
 Living in the community has given her vast local knowledge, strong family, and community ties.

-In 2005, Tracy began working with a local firm of Solicitors for a period of 7 years as a Legal Clerk/administrative assistant; assisting in areas of law that ranged from conveyancing, estates, Wills, Probate, Family Law.
-During this time Tracy was heavily involved in liaising with the clients and enjoyed assisting in all areas where possible.
+Tracy has worked in the legal sector for a period of 12 years as a Legal Clerk/administrative assistant; assisting in all areas of law ranging from conveyancing, estates, Wills, Probate, Family Law.
+During this time Tracy has been heavily involved in liaising with the clients and enjoy’s assisting in all areas where possible.